Nuclear powered warships visit planning

 - assessing the levels of radiation and any contamination in the environment around the NPW.

 The potential for the external radiation exposure of personnel in the vicinity of a NPW at an alongside berth is checked at regular intervals by radiation surveys of areas designated as free for public access.
 The potential for radiation exposure from the consumption of seafood is kept under surveillance by a program of marine environmental monitoring.
-Sensitive, high volume seawater monitoring and analyses in the vicinity of the berth or anchorage are undertaken before and after visits to test environmental impacts.
+Sensitive, high volume seawater monitoring and analyses in the vicinity of the berth or anchorage are undertaken before and after visits to verify there have been no environmental releases of radiation.

-A radiation monitoring system is available during each NPW visit to provide early detection of a reactor accident of sufficient severity to possibly cause a major release of fission products to the environment.
-This early warning system is complemented by arrangements for notification by the NPW should an accident occur.
+A radiation monitoring system is available during each NPW visit to provide early detection of a reactor incident of sufficient severity to possibly cause a major release of fission products to the environment.
+This early warning system is complemented by arrangements for notification by the NPW should an incident occur.

-ARPANSA, the Australian Nuclear Science and Technology Organisation (ANSTO) and the Australian Defence Forces (ADF) are the main Commonwealth agencies providing radiological support to the emergency plans.
-The coordination of the Australian Government response is the responsibility of Emergency Management Australia (EMA).
+ARPANSA, the Australian Nuclear Science and Technology Organisation and the Australian Defence Forces are the main Commonwealth agencies providing radiological support to the emergency plans.
+The coordination of the Australian Government response is the responsibility of Emergency Management Australia as specified in the Australian Government Crisis Management Framework.

 The immediate monitoring response to a NPW accident is provided by local Radiation Monitoring Groups, comprising State radiation health, emergency services personal or navy reservists under the direction of an ANSTO health physicist.
-ARPANSA provides TLD monitors, analyses marine samples and in event of a NPW accident it would provide additional teams and the Commonwealth Technical Advisor to support the State response through the COMDISPLAN.
+ARPANSA provides OSL monitors, analyses marine samples and in event of a NPW incident it may be requested to provide additional teams and the Commonwealth Technical Advisor to support the State response through the Commonwealth Disaster Plan (COMDISPLAN).

 The objectives for the conduct of emergency radiation monitoring for NPW visits are to: